 With all the welding completed I could pack up the TIG and clean down the chassis ready for paint.

 But before I masked everything up I thought id roll it out into the light and see that raw steel roll cage one last time.

-It’s been a pretty big exercise to prepare this chassis, produce the rolling jig, plan the roll cage, make the tools required to produce the roll cage, source all the materials, produce the roll cage according to best practices and rules and then complete all the work along with produce the footage and script needed for the course.
+It’s been a pretty big exercise to prepare this chassis, produce the rolling jig, plan the roll cage, make the tools required to produce the roll cage, source all the materials and produce the roll cage according to best practices.

 I couldn’t be happier that its complete now and I cannot wait to fit the dash, put the seats into position, strap the harnesses around the harness bar and call it complete!

 As always thanks for reading and remember if you want any of the tools or skills to produce something like this its all available right here at Engineeredtoslide.com thanks for the support.